wavatatarskii/TatarDLTranslationTechniques/README.md

 Group project based on the research in Deep Learning Techniques for Tatar-Russian NMT

-by Islamiya Gilmanova, Oleg Laptev, Eugene Tarelkin
+by Islamiia Gilmanova, Oleg Laptev, Eugene Tarelkin

 ***Testing***